tpetricek/tomasp.net/source/blog/2021/popup-from-hell.md

 As told in [The Internet's Original Sin](https://www.theatlantic.com/technology/archive/2014/08/advertising-is-the-internets-original-sin/376041/), the first use of `window.open` for advertising was probably at the [Tripod.com](https://en.wikipedia.org/wiki/Tripod.com) web hosting site, which used it to disassociate the advertisements from the (potentially not-safe-for-work) content hosted on the site by its users.
-While the original intent was not particularly

 Since then, pop-ups became _"one of the most hated tools in the advertiser's toolkit."_
 The early web allowed opening pop-ups whenever a web page wanted.
 You could successfully